-The power relay (receiver) for your remote jacks is located on the driver's side forward most cabinet, usually in the cabover step.
+The base receiver for your remote jacks is located on the driver's side forward most cabinet, usually in the cabover step.

 The receiver uses (4) 30 amp ATC fuses that protect each of the jack circuits.
 If any of the jacks do not operate while depressing the "All Jacks" button on the remote, check the fuses.